fabriceb/rise-of-the-geeks/content/posts/migrate-your-legacy-now-and-migrate-it-to-serverless.md

 ---
-template: post
 title: Migrate your legacy now, and migrate it to Serverless
 subtitle: ''
+excerpt: >-
+  It's never the right time to migrate legacy - but in 10 years it will be too late.
+In the meantime Serverless has now enough mature building blocks to enable rewrite of enteprise systems with 10x less code.
+Time to leverage this opportunity before your competitors.
 date: 2020-03-16T00:00:00Z
 thumb_img_path: ''
 content_img_path: ''
-excerpt: It's never the right time to migrate legacy - but in 10 years it will be too late.
-In the meantime Serverless has now enough mature building blocks to enable rewrite of enteprise systems with 10x less code.
-Time to leverage this opportunity before your competitors.
+layout: post
 ---
 # Migrating from legacy systems to cloud-native... before your competitor does